 The 2026 NBA season is reaching its culmination with the 2026 playoffs.
-The playoffs officially started on April 18 and are going to run until June.
-In four phases, fans will be able to track the progress of 16 teams that qualified for the playoffs as they trek through the best-of-seven series across the Eastern and Western conferences.
+The playoffs officially started on April 18, with an end date scheduled for June.
+In four phases, fans can track the progress of 16 teams that qualified for the playoffs as they trek through the best-of-seven series across the Eastern and Western conferences.

 The Finals, the peak of the professional NBA basketball season, will begin on June 3 on ABC.
 But there’s a long way before that – and 16 teams are already in the middle of the First Round.